| | | | | |

 Dip the chicken strips in the dairy-free buttermilk until they are completely covered.

-Dipping flour-coated chicken pieces in buttermilk.
+Flour-coated chicken strips in buttermilk.

 5. Coat Chicken in Flour Again